SvenvDam/fullstack-template/README.md

 * Grpc code generation.
 * Code linting and formatting (`eslint` + `prettier`).
 * Building a production bundle.
+* Ant design components (TODO).
 * Testing (TODO).

 ## Shared

 * A directory where protobuf definitions can be placed.
 * Makefile with common commands.
-* A Docker build to serve the whole app form one container (TODO).
+* A Docker build to serve the whole app form one container.
-* A preconfigured groc service to send logs from the frontend to the backend.
+* A preconfigured grpc service to send logs from the frontend to the backend.
 This serves both as an example and can be of real-world use.

 ## Requirements

 * `sbt`
 * `yarn`
 * `protoc`
+* `docker`

 # TODO

 * Add initial tests to front and backend
 * Add Docker build setup
+* Ant design landing page
+* Serve frontend contents from akka http backend
+* Dependabot & scalasteward